 Yet even as early as the Roman Empire, slaves at these mines were noted to have a higher incidence of illness and early death.
 Regardless, mining of asbestos continued for centuries, peaking during the Industrial Revolution when it was regarded as the perfect insulator for newly emerging factories.

 Eventually, the mineral was refined and incorporated into a number of building materials, fabrics and other products.
-Despite its seemingly desirable properties, it is a carcinogen, and mining the mineral puts miners at a high risk of developing a related disease.
+Despite its seemingly desirable properties, it is a carcinogen, and mining asbestos puts miners at a high risk of developing a related diseases.

 U.S. asbestos mining peaked around 1973, a few years before the federal government issued warnings about the mineral and began to regulate its use.
 Unfortunately for most of the miners, many were already exposed, and the restrictions came much too late.

 Asbestos mining in the U.S. began just before the turn of the 20th century.
 The first mine opened in the Sall Mountain area of Georgia.
 Eventually, about 60 mines were operating in the eastern U.S., while many others were thriving in California, Oregon and Washington.

 The last operation to close on the East Coast was the Lowell chrysotile quarry in Vermont, which ceased operations in 1993.
 The King City Asbestos Company (KCAC) mine in the Coalinga asbestos district of San Benito and Fresno Counties in California was the last asbestos operation in the U.S., closing in 2002.

 Our Patient Advocates can answer your questions about occupational asbestos exposure and find you an attorney

 Vermiculite is a member of the phyllosilicate group of minerals and is found in many parts of the world.
 Vermiculite can contain many other minerals, including asbestos.
 However, not all vermiculite is contaminated.